annieeng17/makeup/README.md

 # makeup

-This program will detect your facial features and formulate what pigments best suit your skin tone and eye color.
-You can also choose from different lip colors, eye shadow and blush.
+- This program called Application of Beauty will detect your facial features and formulate what pigments best suit your skin tone and eye color.
+You can also choose from different blush, contour, eye shadow, highlighter and lipstick.

 ## TODOs